 Handpick the Right Design

 Design matters, too.
 Traditional dirndls have simple patterns, like checks or florals, in soft colors such as blue, green, or red.
-Skip flashy dirndls or exaggerated designs, like neon colors or bold logos.
+Skip flashy outfits or exaggerated designs, like neon colors or bold logos.
 These look out of place and can seem disrespectful.
 Also, pay heed to the dirndl fabric.
-Buy premium, fabricated dirndls3wsa like cotton or linen, which stay true to the dress’s history.
+Premium, fabricated dirndls like cotton or linen stay true to the dress’s history.
 Avoid cheap, shiny materials that mimic costumes instead of authentic tracht.

-The dirndl's cut should flatter without being too revealing.
+The skirt cut should flatter without being too revealing.
 Decently designed bodice laces up the front and supports modestly.
 Deep necklines or overly tight fits can be criticized for ignoring cultural values.

-Pair the dirndl with a blouse that covers the shoulders and chest.
+Pair the German dress with a blouse that covers the shoulders and chest.
 Sheer or low-cut blouses break tradition and may upset those who value the dress’s heritage.

 Accessorize Dirndl Properly